LevShisterov/BugfixedHL/Readme.txt

     Fixed typo in cl_forceemenymodels cvar.
     Delayed "status" requesting on connect.
     Fixed bitmap fonts loading for non-standard resolutions.
+    0.1.836 2014-07-10:
+    Added commands filtering in director stufftext message.
+    Fixed bug and free resources in regex match function (fixes crash on exit on Windows XP).
+    Fixed rules parsing for multi-packet response format (fixes miniag detection and its timer hiding).
+    #41: Added +bhop command to do bunnyhop.
+Optimized +bhop command for over and under water conditions (used +moveup simulation for faster floating up under water).
+    #41: Added +ljump command for long jumping.
+    Added support for patching GameUI.dll from 3248 build.

 Server side changes: